BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

     ![Moving Range Color Rules](../assets/img/powerbi/control-charts/moving_range_color_rules.png)

 3. When fixing the y-axis for the moving range and reference line:
-    - I like to set the minimum to -1 to full capture any markers at the 0 mark.
+    - I like to set the minimum to -1 to fully capture any markers at the 0 mark.
 <br>

 ---